kinjalray/AnalyzeNoShowDoctorAppts/README.md

 ###Considerations

-I only explored a few variables in the dataset.
-For further analysis, it would be important to look at the relationship between Neighborhood and No-show, SMS-Received and No-show, etc.
+I explored a few of many possible relationships in the dataset.
+For further analysis, it could be informative to look at the relationship between Neighborhood and No-show, SMS-Received and No-show, etc.

-Neighborhood and No-show The location of a single hospital in a particularly inconvenient, or run-down area could skew results.
+Neighborhood and No-show: The location of a single hospital in a particularly inconvenient, or run-down area could skew results.

-SMS-Received and No-show Effect of receiving an SMS reminder regarding the appointment could be stronger than the relationships I explored above.
+SMS-Received and No-show: Effect of receiving an SMS reminder regarding the appointment could be stronger than the relationships I explored above.

 ###Further Steps